Spurs vs. Thunder prediction, odds, time: 2025 NBA Christmas Day picks from proven model

 SportsLine's model is going Under on the total (235.5 points).
 The total has gone under in six of the past 10 games between the Spurs and Thunder.
 The Under has also hit in two of the past four San Antonio games, and in the two of the past three Oklahoma City games.
 The SportsLine model is projecting San Antonio's De'Aaron Fox to score 18.4 points on average and be one of six Spurs players to score 10.2 or more points.
 Oklahoma City's Shai Gilgeous-Alexander, meanwhile, is projected to have 30.6 points as three Thunder players score 16 points or more.

-It has also generated an against-the-spread pick that hits in over 60% of simulations.
+It has also generated an against-the-spread pick that hits in almost 70% of simulations.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Spurs vs. Thunder, and which side of the spread hits over 60% of the time?
+So who wins Spurs vs. Thunder, and which side of the spread hits almost 70% of the time?
 Visit SportsLine now to see which side of the Spurs vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.